Title: On the Verge (Prelude to an Admission of Love)

 “Walk with me, Agent Mulder.”
 Taumata heads for the exit.

 Mulder hurries after her.
 “Is she okay?
-She’s alive, isn’t she?”
+She’s alive, right?
+Isn’t she?”
 His voice rises with every word.
 Passersby turn to stare.

 Taumata stops and lightly grips his upper arm, halting him, too.
 “Yes, she’s alive.
 Her temperature is back up, her heart rate is regular.
 She’s regained consciousness.”

 Mulder bends, braces himself, palms to thighs.
 Sucking in a lungful of air, he tries to slow his breathing, calm his racing heart.
-Taumata’s hand drops away and he stands upright again.
+Taumata’s hand drops away and Mulder stands upright again.

 “Thank you,” he says, never more relieved.

 He’s heard enough and wants to see Scully.
-Without waiting for permission, he abandons Taumata and jogs toward the infirmary.
+Without waiting for Taumata’s permission, he abandons her and jogs toward the infirmary.

-This past year has taken so much from them both but most especially from Scully.
+This past year was hard on them both but most especially on Scully.
 Her cancer, Emily, Ruskin Dam…any of these trials could’ve crushed the spirit of someone with less fortitude or faith.
-While the disease she was given and the heartbreak she suffered at the death of her child whittled away at her physical size, she remained indomitable, saving his ass multiple times over the past few months, from mothmen in Florida, a killer AI in Virginia, a brain-sucking insect-monster in Illinois.
-As always, her strength and fearlessness awe him.
+While the disease she was given and the heartbreak she endured at the death of her child whittled away at her physical size, she remained indomitable, saving his ass multiple times over the past few months, from mothmen in Florida, a killer AI in Virginia, and a brain-sucking insect-monster in Illinois.
+As always, her strength, confidence, and fearlessness awed him.
 He has come to rely on these assets.
 On her, as both a partner and a friend.
 She truly is his one in five billion.

 “Hey,” he says softly.